Widener Library: Building

-The Memorial Rooms are in the building's center between what were originally two light courts now enclosed as additional reading rooms.
+The Memorial Rooms (see § Widener Memorial Rooms) are in the building's center, between what were originally two light courts (28 by 110 ft or 8.5 by 33 m) now enclosed as additional reading rooms.

 Dedication

 The building was dedicated immediately after Commencement Day exercises on June 24, 1915.

 Lowell and Coolidge mounted the steps to the main door, where Eleanor Widener presented them with the building's keys.